karuneesh/DataScienceRepositories/Intelligent-Projects-Using-Python/README.md

 ** Rreal-world AI projects leveraging machine learning and deep learning with TensorFlow and Keras**

-## What is this book about?
+## What is this about?
-This book will be a perfect companion if you want to build insightful projects from leading AI domains using Python.
+This is perfect companion if you want to build insightful projects from leading AI domains using Python.

 This book covers the following exciting features:
 * Build an intelligent machine translation system using seq-2-seq neural translation machines